 Will sometimes people grumble or yell at you online even if you try your best to be honest, ethical, respectful, and mindful of your family’s needs?
 It can happen.
-I’ve received a few critical emails and comments over the years, when I shared an opinion someone disagreed with.
-(I’m sure this article will invite more of those.)
+I’ve received a few critical emails and comments over the years when I shared an opinion someone disagreed with.

 But in general, most small business owners are on good terms with their friends and family, do not get blocked on social media by acquaintances because they’re pushy, and are not constantly questioned about their decision to run a business because it’s not a money sink.

 While people close to us worry about our well-being and may be cautious about us starting a new venture, they are reassured once money starts coming in.
 Friends who know that we were always passionate about this thing will be happy for us, and genuinely support our business by telling others about it.

 But when someone who always loved baking starts selling shampoo, supplements, or essential oils, people are rightly taken aback.

 It seems out of character.
 Loved ones also become worried because of the sudden personality shift new MLM distributors display on social media.
 It’s not normal behavior for a small business owner to talk about nothing but their business!
 I’m connected to hundreds of small business owners and independent creatives, and they all have interests and hobbies outside of their profession.
 When we post vacation photos, pets, or children, we focus on what’s right in front of us, and keep the “business” out of it!

 Yet so many “huns” (slang for distributors) always look for a way to involve their MLM into every single social media post.
 They message everyone on their friends list with sales pitches, which is annoying, so recipients ignore or block them.